- Asymmetric drift is the tendency of a population of stars

 standard of rest.

-- The negative of the mean V velocity (one of the components
+- Asymmetric drift may also mean the negative of the mean V velocity (one of the components

 of space velocity) of a stellar